 Since patients abilities and impairments range therapists have learned strategies for better success for their patients.

 One of the strategies is language activities.
 The therapist will play games and read with their patient dependent on their age.
 This is normally for younger patients like children, but this is a method that helps the patient speak more in a positive way.
-It will usually be repeated each session with therapist and the therapist will also help with proper vocabulary and grammar also.
+It will usually be repeated during each session with a therapist and the therapist will also help with proper vocabulary and grammar also.

 The second strategy some therapists have adopted is articulation for the patient.
 The therapist will say words and have the patient mimic their words.
 They also will teach them how to move their tongue to better say the word or phrase and this will be repeated multiple times with the patient.